Fundamentals of supply and demand

 Formation of interest rates and currency values

-The interest rates They are formed by the interaction between the demand for credit and the supply of funds.
+The interest rates they are formed by the interaction between the demand for credit and the supply of funds.
 If demand increases, rates tend to rise to balance the market.

 In contrast, a greater supply of available capital reduces interest rates, facilitating access to loans and stimulating investment and consumption.